raphael-proust/OGL-SRD5/pages/07.equipment/default.md

 Weapons with special rules are described here.

-**_Lance._** You have disadvantage when you use a lance to attack a target within 5 feet of you.
+**_Lance._** You have disadvantage when you use a lance to attack a target within 1.5m of you.
 Also, a lance requires two hands to wield when you aren’t mounted.

 **_Net._** A Large or smaller creature hit by a net is restrained until it is freed.
 A net has no effect on creatures that are formless, or creatures that are Huge or larger.
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing 5 slashing damage to the net (AC 10) also frees the creature without harming it, ending the effect and destroying the net.